StenopePHP/Stenope/doc/loading-content.md

 }
 ```

-_Note: Using autowiring, denormalizers are automaticaly registered in Symfony Serializer._
+_Note: Using autowiring, denormalizers are automaticaly registered in Symfony serializer._